Michelle Troconis Dumps Fotis Dulos As The Search For Jennifer Dulos Continues

 — Dateline NBC (@DatelineNBC) September 10, 2019

-On the day of May 26, Jennifer was last seen dropping her kids off at school.
-That evening, law enforcement found her blood on her garage floor, which gave the appearance that she had been attacked in her own home.
+On May 26, Jennifer was last seen dropping her kids off at school.
+That evening, law enforcement found her blood on her garage floor, a sign that she had been attacked in her own home.
 They now believe that Fotis was “lying in wait” for her to come home and attacked her.
 That think that Troconis then assisted him in disposing of the evidence.
 Despite ongoing search efforts, Jennifer’s body has not yet been recovered.